 Best Acoustic Underlay for Carpets

-Carpets are not the noisiest of flooring options by far, but acoustic underlays are still useful for limiting how far sound travels outside of the room.
+Carpets are not the noisiest of flooring options, but acoustic underlays are still useful for limiting how far sound travels in and outside of the room.

 PowerWalk Silver

-PowerWalk Silver is a foam underlayment, making it a highly comfortable option that seeks to balance both comfort and functional support.
-Noise impact is reduced by 38dB, making it great for multi-story residences, as well as having a protective barrier that prevents moisture ingress.
+PowerWalk Silver is a PU foam underlayment, making it a highly comfortable option that seeks to balance both comfort and functional support.
+Impact noise impact is reduced by 38dB, making it great for multi-story residences, as well as having a protective barrier that prevents moisture ingress.
 This is a well-balanced option, but not as good as the next.

 PowerWalk Gold

 PowerWalk Gold is an upgraded version of PowerWalk Silver, boasting a high density that will see it through even the harshest cases of wear and tear – perfect for high-traffic areas.
-On top of that, you can expect fantastic sound insulation, from 38dB to 44dB, and a thick level of thermal insulation that will keep heat indoors and lower your energy bills.
+On top of that, you can expect fantastic impact sound insulation of 44dB, and a thick level of thermal insulation that will keep heat indoors and lower your energy bills.
 The moisture barrier provides a layer of protection against moisture, which heavily extends the life of both the carpet and the subfloor.

 ExtraStep Underlay

-Extrastep is a high-performing acoustic underlay option, with its standout achievement being the 33dB sound reduction.
-This allows it to minimise a lot of the noise made within a room, regardless of whether that noise is impact or airborne noise.
+Extrastep is a high-performing acoustic underlay option, with 33dB impact sound reduction.
+This allows it to minimise a lot of the noise made within a room.

 On top of that, it has a high density of 180 kg, meaning this 6mm PU underlay promises hard-to-match durability and longevity.
 Despite this, though, it’s able to be compatible with underfloor heating systems.